 What is MACRS Depreciation?

 (US Only) The Modified Accelerated Cost Recovery System (MACRS) is a form of accelerated depreciation enacted by the US Congress in 1981 and 1986.

 The depreciation system was introduced in 1981 as the Accelerated Cost Recovery System (ACRS).
 The intent of Congress was to encourage investment in depreciable assets by allowing accelerated depreciation—and thus larger tax savings in the early years of depreciable life.
 ACRS schedules were used for depreciating assets placed in service between 1980 and 1987.

 ACRS was modified in the United States Tax Reform Act of 1986 and has been known since then as the Modified Accelerated Cost Recovery System (MACRS).
-MACRS is currently applied by US taxpayers to classes of assets that includes computing equipment, office furniture, automobiles, construction assets, and many others.
+US taxpayers currently apply MACRS depreciation to asset classes that includes computing equipment, office furniture, automobiles, construction assets, and many others.